 Oikocredit raises most of its development financing by issuing shares in the Oikocredit co-operative to its institutional shareholder-members.
 Members of the co-operative primarily include the Oikocredit International Share Foundation*, Support Associations, churches and faith-based institutions.

 *The Oikocredit International Share Foundation (OISF) was established on the 10th March 1995 in the Netherlands.
 It is a distinct legal entity and capital-raising instrument falling under the umbrella of the Oikocredit co-operative.
 The main purpose of the OISF is to provide an investment opportunity for the wider public across Europe and North America where depository receipts are issued to non-member individual and institutional investors.
 These depository receipts have historically paid gross annual dividends* but, unlike shares, do not come with voting rights to safeguard an acceptable blend of financial, social and environmental returns.

 *Taken from Annual Reports & Accounts.
 Your capital is at risk.

 The partner enterprises in whom we invest

-Oikocredit use your investment capital (topped up by separate capacity-building donation funds) to provide loans, equity and technical skills to over 800 revenue-generating, mid-stage social enterprises with a proven track record for sound governance and positive financial, social and environmental outcomes.
+Oikocredit use your investment capital (topped up by separate capacity-building donation funds) to provide loans, equity and technical skills to around 800 revenue-generating, mid-stage social enterprises with a proven track record for sound governance and positive financial, social and environmental outcomes.